Easter Egg Hunts in London Ontario — 2026 Guide

 Age Groups at Easter Egg Hunts Near London

 - Babies & toddlers (under 2): Kustermans is free for under-24-months.
 Storybook Gardens has a toddler-specific area.
+London Children's Museum welcomes children from age 1.

 Tips for Easter Egg Hunting in Southwest Ontario